Jarek-K/FindingPathsFast/README.md

 # FindingPathsFast
 Search using A* in c++ 11

---1.01--
+1.01
--added unix version FindPath_unix (works on linux, with g++ and valgrind) -checked for memory leaks with valgrind
+*added unix version FindPath_unix (works on linux, with g++ and valgrind) *checked for memory leaks with valgrind
---

 Create Point-> Expand point-> check if solved-> repeat